GLaDOS-418/vim/README.md

 As of Aug 2023, after Bram Moolenaar's passing, [vim's future](https://github.com/vim/vim/discussions/12736) is yet to be seen. vim was already an improvement over vi and neovim is an attempt to improve upon that.

-neovim has tree-sitter support, native lua support, more exlusive plugins, client-server architecture, community driven, better out-of-the-box config, several other optimisations (e.g. [better file change detection](https://github.com/neovim/neovim/issues/1380)
+neovim has tree-sitter support, native lua support, more exclusive plugins, client-server architecture, community driven, better out-of-the-box config, several other optimisations (e.g. [better file change detection](https://github.com/neovim/neovim/issues/1380)
 (you can use [this workaround](https://github.com/GLaDOS-418/vim/blob/ea23b01022f56358030163471ed2f484ad9d4407/vimrc#L430) ) ),
 it has an inbuilt library 'Checkhealth' to see if everything's installed properly or not.

 You can embed nvim into other editors (e.g. [vscode-neovim](https://github.com/vscode-neovim/vscode-neovim), [firenvim](https://github.com/glacambre/firenvim) ),
 no more half-baked vim emulations and more work is being done on this and more. the nvim code is being refactored to move away from vimscript one part at a time to lua and it's a fast moving project.

-nvim was moving ahead of vim development in terms of new features. it has more robust async support (RPC API), native lsp support and a better dap support, embedded terminal support, floating windows etc. a few of which eventually found its ways to vim but, apparantly nvim does them better.
+nvim was moving ahead of vim development in terms of new features. it has more robust async support (RPC API), native lsp support and a better dap support, embedded terminal support, floating windows etc. a few of which eventually found its ways to vim but, apparently nvim does them better.